jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

 endmodule

 ```
-The state assignments can be of one-hot, binary, gray-code, and other types.
+The state assignments can be one-hot, binary, gray-code, or other types.
 Usually, the synthesis tool
-will determine the type of the state assignment, but user can also force a particular type by changing the
+will determine the type of the state assignment, but the user can also force a particular type by changing the
 synthesis property as shown below.
 The state assignment type will have an impact on the number of bits
-used in the state register; one-hot encoding using maximum number of bits but decodes very fast to
+used in the state register; one-hot encoding using the maximum number of bits but decodes very fast to
-compact (binary) encoding using smallest number of bits but taking longer to decode.
+Compact (binary) encoding uses the smallest number of bits but takes longer to decode.

 <div align=center><img src="imgs/v2/54.png" alt="drawing" width="600"/></div>

 ### Part10-1-1
 Design a sequence detector implementing a Mealy state machine using
 three always blocks.
 The Mealy state machine has one input (ain) and one
 output (yout).
-The output yout is 1 if and only if the total number of 1s
+The output yout is one if and only if the total number of 1s
-received is divisible by 3 (hint: 0 is inclusive, however, reset cycle(s) do not
+received is divisible by 3 (hint: 0 is inclusive; however, reset cycle(s) do not
 count as 0- see in simulation waveform time=200).
 Develop a testbench and
 verify the model through a behavioral simulation.